Rokon-Khan/task-management-app/README.md

 🚀 **Live Demo**: [Task Management App](https://task-management-web-app.surge.sh)

 ## 📌 Introduction
-**EduManagement** is a comprehensive **Class Management System** designed to streamline educational workflows for teachers and students.
+**Task Managemen Appt** is a comprehensive **Task Management System** designed to streamline educational workflows for teachers and students.
 This web-based platform offers an intuitive interface for managing classes, assignments, and student progress while providing real-time updates and secure authentication.

 The app integrates **JWT authentication**, **Firebase authentication**, and **MongoDB CRUD operations** to ensure a **secure** and **efficient** task management experience.